TopicGPT: A Prompt-based Topic Modeling Framework: Experiments

-\paragraph{Comparison of metrics:} $P_1$, ARI, and NMI provide complementary perspectives through set matching, counting pairs, and variation of information \cite{meilua2007comparing}.
-While each of these scores provides useful insights, relying on just one can be misleading.
-For instance, $P_1$ places a strong emphasis on cluster purity while being less concerned with the distribution of ground-truth labels.
-ARI, unlike NMI, is adjusted for chance, but it does not account for class imbalance, which makes it more sensitive to the number of predicted clusters.
+\paragraph{Comparison of metrics:} $P_1$, ARI, and NMI provide complementary perspectives through set matching, counting pairs, and variation of information \cite{meilua2007comparing}. $P_1$ emphasizes cluster purity, not so much the distribution of ground-truth labels.
+ARI, unlike NMI, is adjusted for chance, but it does not account for class imbalance, making it more sensitive to the number of predicted clusters.